codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 toc: true
 ---

-Git triggers are the most basic of the trigger typesfor performing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) with Codefresh.
+Git triggers are the most basic of the trigger types for performing [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration){:target="\_blank"} with Codefresh.

 At the trigger level, you can select: